brickup-de/glockenspieler/README.md

 - chimes_song_xxx.nxc: Programm to create the .dat file for a song on the first NXT brick (that gets read/played by the main program)
 - chimes_note_writer.nxc: Repeated coding that gets included into the song programs
 - chimes_note_constants.nxc: Repeated constants that get included into the main and the song programs

+The song-arrays can be generated using this handy [muse-xml-converter](https://github.com/brickup-de/glockenspieler-muse-converter) written by [@aerdev](https://github.com/EAR-Development)